MichelLaplane/VisioAddInSharePoint/README.md

 ![SetOk](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/SetOk.png)
 Now tou need to add the user that will be granted the use of the application.
 ![UsersAndGroup](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/UsersAndGroup.png)
-Click on “Overview” to retrieve all needed information:
+Click on â€œOverviewâ€ to retrieve all needed information:
 - Application (client) ID
 - Directory (tenant) ID
 ![Overview](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/Overview.png)
  ### Warning
  Be sure that the user has also access to the SharePoint site and the document library you want to access.
  ## Using the Addin
- You will find the command available from the “VisioAddInSharePoint” tab.
+ You will find the command available from the â€œVisioAddInSharePointâ€ tab.
-   >### “CSOM” Command
+   >### â€œCSOMâ€ Command
    >When clicking on this command the Connection to SharePoint dialog is displayed
    ![CSOM](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/CSOM.png)
    Type the information to access the SharePoint site:
    >- Client Application ID (Grabbed from the VisioAddinSharePoint application registration).
 >- SharePoint Tenant ID (Grabbed from the VisioAddinSharePoint application registration).
->- SharePoint Tenant Url (Url of your tenant “https://mycompany.sharepoint.com”)
+>- SharePoint Tenant Url (Url of your tenant â€œhttps://mycompany.sharepoint.comâ€)
 >- SharePoint Site Url (Url of your site (sites/mySite)
->- Parent folder name (optional ‘MySharePointFolder”, needed only if you use the “Create folder” command)
+>- Parent folder name (optional â€˜MySharePointFolderâ€, needed only if you use the â€œCreate folderâ€ command)
->Click on the “SharePoint Folders” command to list the folders of your sites.
+>Click on the â€œSharePoint Foldersâ€ command to list the folders of your sites.
 The loggin window is displayed.
    ![LogginWindow](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/LogginWindow.png)
    >After logging on your site, the result is displayed.

- >### “Microsoft Graph” Command
+ >### â€œMicrosoft Graphâ€ Command
 >When clicking on this command the Connection to the Microsoft's PublicClientApplication dialog is displayed.
    ![LogginMsGraph](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/LogginMsGraph.png)
-   >Click on “Call Microsoft Graph API”, an error message is displayed.
+   >Click on â€œCall Microsoft Graph APIâ€, an error message is displayed.
    ![MsGraphError](https://github.com/MichelLaplane/VisioAddInSharePoint/blob/master/VisioAddInSharePoint/Readme/MsGraphError.png)

    >This error did not occurs if the same code is executed in a window form application.